Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

 "When you consider the amount of money that's involved, perhaps they would provide somebody around the clock," he says.

-Sue Riggle is the administrator for the McCaslands' hospice agency, and says she understands how much help patients with dementia need.
+Sue Riggle is the administrator for the McCaslands' hospice agency and says she understands how much help patients with dementia need.

 "I think everybody wishes we could provide the sitter-service part of it," says Riggle.
 "But it's not something that is covered by hospices."